 Purpose of this introduction is to think a step before the email productivy issue.
 Why do I receive so many emails?
 Is missing to set a general communication channel?

-Second concern is about email response karma.
-The more you respond, the more email you will receive.
-If there is no clear process defined for a specific workflow, by replying email, you will become the process.
+Third concern is about flow, if there is no clear process defined for a specific workflow, by replying email, you will become the process.
+This is typical case of shortcuts for scalations, ticket resolution and others.

 By prioritizing better, you’ll be addressing your most important emails first and consequently dedicating more attention to them.
 This typically means having to slog through all of the less critical messages or (worse!) the junk email to figure out which messages are most important.
 So email screening is a task that needs to be perform regularly.
 To simplify this task there are different ways: